n-ckr-ch-rds-n/bank-tech-test/README.md

 Bank Tech Test
 ==============

 Practice tech test completed in JavaScript in week 10 of the Makers Academy coding bootcamp course.
+The app is a simple banking app that allows users to make deposits and withdrawals and to print a bank statement with the date of each transaction on it.
+Initially one Account class took care of all functionality, but I later, in keeping with the single responsibility principle, extracted statement-printing to a new Printer class.

  This app satisfies the following requirements:

  * You can interact with the code via the JavaScript console.
  * Sums can be deposited and withdrawn.